Automotive engineering: Automobile engineering

 NVH engineering (noise, vibration, and harshness): NVH involves customer feedback (both tactile [felt] and audible [heard]) concerning a vehicle.
 While sound can be interpreted as a rattle, squeal, or hot, a tactile response can be seat vibration or a buzz in the steering wheel.
 This feedback is generated by components either rubbing, vibrating, or rotating.
 NVH response can be classified in various ways: powertrain NVH, road noise, wind noise, component noise, and squeak and rattle.
 Note, there are both good and bad NVH qualities.
 The NVH engineer works to either eliminate bad NVH or change the "bad NVH" to good (i.e., exhaust tones).

 Vehicle electronics: Automotive electronics is an increasingly important aspect of automotive engineering.
 Modern vehicles employ dozens of electronic systems.
 These systems are responsible for operational controls such as the throttle, brake and steering controls; as well as many comfort-and-convenience systems such as the HVAC, infotainment, and lighting systems.
 It would not be possible for automobiles to meet modern safety and fuel-economy requirements without electronic controls.

 Performance: Performance is a measurable and testable value of a vehicle's ability to perform in various conditions.
-Performance can be considered in a wide variety of tasks, but it's generally associated with how quickly a car can accelerate (e.g. standing start 1/4 mile elapsed time, 0–60 mph, etc.), its top speed (disambiguation) top speed, how short and quickly a car can come to a complete stop from a set speed (e.g. 70-0 mph), how much g-force a car can generate without losing grip, recorded lap-times, cornering speed, brake fade, etc. Performance can also reflect the amount of control in inclement weather (snow, ice, rain).
+Performance can be considered in a wide variety of tasks, but it generally considers how quickly a car can accelerate (e.g. standing start 1/4 mile elapsed time, 0–60 mph, etc.), its top speed, how short and quickly a car can come to a complete stop from a set speed (e.g. 70-0 mph), how much g-force a car can generate without losing grip, recorded lap-times, cornering speed, brake fade, etc. Performance can also reflect the amount of control in inclement weather (snow, ice, rain).